Getting the right licences and registrations

 Use the Business Registration Service if you intend to operate your business as a sole trader, partnership or trust.

-Alternatively, if you want to operate your business as a company, you will need to register for an Australian company number (ACN) with the Australian Securities and Investment Commission (ASIC).
+Alternatively, if you want to operate your business as a company, you will need to register for an Australian company number (ACN) with the Australian Securities and Investments Commission (ASIC).
 Use the ACN when you apply to register your company business name.

 Your tax requirements will depend on the type of business you operate and the number of employees you have.